kristiandiana/test/PLAN.md

 Build a convolutional neural network (CNN) using TensorFlow.
 Train the model using a public dataset.
 The model should be functioning for ***only one*** ocular disease (Ex.
 Glaucoma) at this point.

 **Sprint 1-2**:
-- Select a public dataset on ocular diseases that will be used as training data, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
+- Select a public ocular disease dataset that includes fundus images to be used as training data, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
 - Use pandas to access the data and NumPy format it in a dataframe that will be used later.
 - *Expected length of sprint: 2 weeks.*